What are Blue Parks?

 Aren’t there other efforts underway to protect marine areas?

-Just over 1% of the oceans are strongly protected in no-take marine reserves ― free from fishing and other damaging practices.
+Almost 2% of the oceans are strongly protected in no-take marine reserves ― free from fishing and other damaging practices.
 One percent is not enough.
 To truly protect marine life, marine scientists recommend strongly protecting 30% of our oceans.
 In addition, most of the important and vulnerable ecosystems are not yet protected and others are vastly underrepresented.
-GLORES provides a roadmap for integrating existing efforts and complements these by conserving ecologically important areas and representative habitats within one system.
+Blue Parks provides a roadmap for integrating existing efforts and complements these by conserving ecologically important areas and representative habitats within one system.

-Designed to greatly expand the number and size of strong marine protected areas, the Global Ocean Refuge System is complementary to other conservation efforts to conserve important ocean places.
-GLORES provides a comprehensive, global conservation framework focused on recovering populations and maintaining the oceans’ resilience to future threats.
+Designed to greatly expand the number and size of strong marine protected areas, this program is complementary to other conservation efforts to conserve important ocean places.
+We provide a comprehensive, global conservation framework focused on recovering populations and maintaining the oceans’ resilience to future threats.